shereefb/mm/_cards/gratitude.md

 draft: true
 ---
 #draft
-“To live, to truly live, one must consider each and every thing a blessing.”
+|“To live, to truly live, one must consider each and every thing a blessing.”  ~ Kamand Kojouri